stevetaq/stevetaq.github.io/generic.md

 ## 🎯 Professional Summary

-Risk modeling specialist with extensive expertise in credit risk analytics and quantitative finance.
-Currently leading model development and validation at JP Morgan Chase, where I transform complex financial data into actionable insights for senior stakeholders.
-My background combines strong technical proficiency in data science tools with deep domain knowledge in consumer banking risk assessment.
+I am a risk modeling specialist with extensive expertise in credit risk analytics and quantitative finance.
+As the Lead Model Developer for JP Morgan's International Consumer Banking (ICB) Loss Forecasting, I spearhead the development and validation of critical risk models that drive strategic decision-making.
+I transform complex financial data into actionable insights for senior stakeholders, combining strong technical proficiency in data science tools with deep domain knowledge in consumer banking risk assessment.

 ---